codepath/android_guides/Styling-UI-Screens-FAQ.md

      android:src="@drawable/image_button_graphic" />
 ```

+Using this code the border on the imagebutton will be removed.

 ### ActionBar

 **How do I style the title in the ActionBar?**

 ActionBar title can be styled or centered only if you opt to customize the XML view being inflated to display in the ActionBar.
 Instead of using the default ActionBar text you can specify your own to use instead that is styled as desired.
 Check out the [Advanced ActionBar](http://guides.codepath.com/android/Extended-ActionBar-Guide#custom-actionbar-layout) cliffnotes for details.
-This [related stackoverflow post](http://stackoverflow.com/questions/12387345/how-to-align-actionbar-title-center-in-android/12388200#12388200) also explains it in detail.
+This [related stackoverflow post](http://stackoverflow.com/questions/12387345/how-to-align-actionbar-title-center-in-android/12388200#12388200) also explains the steps in detail.

 **How do I change the background color of the ActionBar?**